-- 2 Change directory, if needed, to locate the profile (.tvp) file you want to import.
-Tip: You may want to search the following locations on the system(s) from which - Windows\nView - Documents and Settings\All Users\Application Data\nView Profiles - 3 Click Open.
+- 1 From the Profiles page, click Import. - 2 Change directory, if needed, to locate the profile (.tvp) file you want to import.
+Tip: You may want to search the following locations on the system(s) from which you are importing the profile(s): - Windows\nView - Documents and Settings\All Users\Application Data\nView Profiles - 3 Click Open.
 You are returned to the Profiles page, which now displays the profile you just import. - 4 To load this profile, click Load.
-Refer to "Loading a Profile" on page 93 if you need help.
+Refer to "Loading a Profile" on page 106 if you need help.